digitalhappens/MyLittleTools/README.md

 Optionally, you can clear a field in clear-mode (withe C-Button), which empties an field by clicking on it.

 Optionally, you can fast-load a preset with the P-Button.
 When you have filled MyLittleFavorites with 8 of your favorite modules/states, you can save it as a preset.
 When you name this preset by starting with "mlf_" then this preset will appear in a list with the P-Button, you can then load it by clicking it.
 This way it is possible to fast switch between as many favorites as you need.
+The presets must be saved in the Rack/presets folder.

 Each favorite is saved with it's state, which means all parameter and data settings are saved within by default.